Putting SW Washington Issues First!

 The White House and our Representatives are further enriching their fossil fuel industry donors because Congress is consistently approving the violation of Native American land rights.

 We need more living wage jobs, energy independence, and a clean environment because it contributes to putting people first.
 The plan to achieve this is simple.
 Economic incentives will drive the shift to a sustainable society because positive reinforcement works.
+Moving to renewable energy sources will free us from dependence on foreign oil, which will allow us to pursue a more equitable and just foreign policy as well.

 Putting people first means healthcare is a universal human right.
 We must give quality care to all without the need to take on big healthcare debt.
 Furthermore, people should not have any financial worries resulting from seeking care or healing properly, because it is immoral.
 A single-payer healthcare system provides more equitable quality healthcare and costs less.
 Further, there will be NO deductibles, NO monthly insurance corporation payments (called “premiums”), and NO gaps in coverage under a single-payer system.
 However, we must make contributions to the healthcare system a payroll based withholding when it comes to a single-payer system.